superg3m/c_build/README.md

 	"8086_instruction_coder.exe decode ../asm_output/listing_0038_many_register_mov"
 ]

+- Feature Idea:
+- Use file watcher to check if any files have been modified
+- Store the cache inside the build directory

 - Source files are allowed to be searched recursively with /**/
 - source_files = ["../../Source/*.c", "../../Libraries/**/glad.c", "../../source/**/*.cpp"]